-10.13 The LP1 includes policies on Design Excellence (BNE1) and Landscape Character and Local Distinctiveness (BNE4) to help ensure that developments reflect local character and are designed to take account of existing landscape elements.
+10.14 The LP1 includes policies on Design Excellence (BNE1) and Landscape Character and Local Distinctiveness (BNE4) to help ensure that developments reflect local character and are designed to take account of existing landscape elements.
 These policies are supported by additional proposed policies in the LP2, which seek to minimise loss of Trees, Woodland and Hedgerows (BNE7) and designate Local Green Spaces (BNE8).
 Policy H23 (Non-Strategic Housing Allocations) also requires that new development consider the impact of development on the surrounding landscape and townscape.
-The density of LP2 allocations are generally low (with the highest density development likely to yield 33 homes per hectare and many sites being significantly lower).
+The density of the Local Plan Part 2 allocations is generally low (with the highest density development likely to yield 33 homes per hectare and many sites being significantly lower).
 On average density will be at around 19 homes per hectare and this should ensure that the necessary landscape mitigation can be accommodated on development sites.